-By the third business day of each month, the clerk shall send to the Clerk of the Court of Special Appeals a list of all actions in which, during the preceding calendar month, (1) a notice of appeal or application for leave to appeal to the Court of Special Appeals was filed, (2) a timely motion pursuant to Rule 2-532, 2-533, or 2-534 was filed after the filing of a notice of appeal, or (3) an appeal to the Court of Special Appeals was stricken pursuant to Rule 8-203.
-The list shall include the title and docket number of the case, the name and address of counsel for each appellant, and the date on which the notice of appeal, the motion, or the dismissal was filed.
+By the third business day of each month, the Clerk of each circuit court shall send to the Clerk of the Court of Special Appeals a list of all actions in which, during the preceding calendar month, (1) a notice of appeal or application for leave to appeal to the Court of Special Appeals was filed, (2) a timely motion pursuant to Rule 2-532, 2-533, or 2-534 was filed after the filing of a notice of appeal, or (3) an appeal to the Court of Special Appeals was stricken pursuant to Rule 8-203.
+The list shall include the title and docket number of the case, the name and address of the attorney for each appellant, and the date on which the notice of appeal, the motion, or the dismissal was filed.